Skip to content Skip to Chat

 5. Top-Notch Support

 WGU connects every student with a Program Mentor who helps map their course load, answers questions, and regularly checks in on their progress.
-This high-touch partnership helped Sibil Iglesias keep her academic progress on track while she pursued her bachelor's in accounting at WGU.
+This personalized support, available from enrollment through graduation, helped Sibil Iglesias keep her academic progress on track while she pursued her bachelor's in accounting at WGU.

 Earning an accounting degree from WGU was the right call for these professionals.
-It gave them the flexibility, affordability, pacing, and support they needed to succeed, and it prepared them for CPA licensing and well-paying careers.
+It gave them the flexibility, affordability, pacing, student communities, and support they needed to succeed—and prepared them for CPA licensing and well-paying careers.

 Recommended Articles